 Black Forest, Germany: Trails of soft, inviting moss that certainly lured Hansel and Gretel, were plentiful.
-A darkness descended that the Big Bad Wolf could certainly lurk behind, before revealing himself to Little Red Riding Hood.
-Around every corner there was a Rapunzel like castle spiking out of the conifer-rich canopy called the Black Forest.
+Darkness descended that the Big Bad Wolf could certainly lurk behind, before revealing himself to Little Red Riding Hood.
+Around every corner, there was a Rapunzel-like castle spiking out of the conifer-rich canopy called the Black Forest.

 Brenner Pass, from Italy to Austria: Entering Austria through this alpine pass into South Tyrol is unforgettable.
 The sheep cling to the hillside and fortresses cast shadows over ancient tunnels.
 We loved our diversions to both Merano and Selva Val Gardena.
 Spectacular drives shoot off the main pass in every direction.

 Sicily, Italy: Driving the northern coast of Sicily from Taormina to San Vito Lo Capo was like entering a different country.
 We felt like we understood Italy in many ways until we arrived in Sicily where we found layers of surprises in store revealing a new side of Italian culture and cuisine.
 Stops in Cefalu for lunch and beachcombing followed by Palermo for dinner at twilight were slightly trumped by legendary cannoli in Taormina.